amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 Why?

-Because even though the if-block is not executed, the line 4 still redefines `var x` as `undefined`.
+Because even though the if-block is not executed, the expression `var x` in line 4 is hoisted.

+> var **hoisting**:
+- Declarations are Hoisted.
+So you can use a variable before it has been declared.
+- Initializations are NOT hoisted.
+If you are using `var` ALWAYS declare your variables at the top.
+- After applying the rules of hoisting we can understand better what's happening:
+{% codeblock lang:js mark:3,5 ES5 %}
+var x = 'outer';
+function test(inner) {
+  var x; // HOISTED DECLARATION
+  if (inner) {
+    x = 'inner'; // INITIALIZATION NOT HOISTED return x;
+  }
+  return x;
+}
+{% endcodeblock %}

-ES6 comes to the rescue:
+ECMAScript 2015 comes to the rescue:

 {% codeblock lang:js mark:1,4 ES6 %}
 let x = 'outer';